rwb/c200/README.md

 Answer: I don't have any concern about the order you do the work in but when it is submitted it needs to be in the order of the questions on the assignment.

+2. I have screenshots of some of my R work and photographs of some of my written work.
+Do I put all of this into a single pdf file?

+Answer: Yes.
+Please organize all of your materials so that they are *in the same order* as the questions on the assignment -- in a single pdf file.
+Remember to check your file closely before you submit it -- to make sure everything is in its proper place.

 ### Lesson 7 - Tuesday 2/18/25

 * Reminder: your first assignment is due at 11:59pm (ET) on Wednesday 2/19/25.